 Barry Manilow has sold the entirety of his catalog to song-investment fund Hipgnosis.

-Addressing his company’s agreement with Barry Manilow, Hipgnosis founder and former Elton John manager Merck Mercuriadis said, in part: “Barry Manilow is an International treasure.
+Addressing his company’s agreement with Barry Manilow, Hipgnosis founder (and former Elton John manager) Merck Mercuriadis said in part: “Barry Manilow is an International treasure.
 He’s an incomparable artist, songwriter, arranger, musician and performer. …We are honoured to have Barry and Garry [Kief, Manilow’s longtime manager] join the Hipgnosis Family.”

 This (undoubtedly pricey) catalog buyout is the latest in a series of multimillion-dollar investments from Hipgnosis, which has raised substantial funds through an IPO on the London Stock Exchange and from creditors.
-Last week, we reported that Hipgnosis had bought the 982-track catalog of Rodney Jerkins, who has produced and written for world-famous artists such as Michael Jackson, Mariah Carey, Katy Perry, Justin Bieber, Sam Smith, Kanye West, and many others.
+Last week, we reported that Hipgnosis had bought the 982-track catalog of Rodney Jerkins, who’s produced and written for world-famous artists such as Michael Jackson, Mariah Carey, Katy Perry, Justin Bieber, Sam Smith, Kanye West, and many others.

-Plus, in what is likely the most telling representation of investors’ stance on Hipgnosis’s business model (more than its per-share price, for instance), the company raised a whopping $552.93 million (£422.9 million) throughout the fiscal year.
-Adding the songs within Barry Manilow and Mark Ronson’s catalogs to the total catalog size pinpointed in Hipgnosis’s early-July earnings report, it would appear that the company collects royalties from at least 15,190 tracks presently.
+Plus, in what is likely the most telling representation of investors’ stance on Hipgnosis’ business model (more than its per-share price, for instance), the company raised a whopping $552.93 million (£422.9 million) throughout the fiscal year.
+Adding the songs within Barry Manilow and Mark Ronson’s catalogs to the total catalog size pinpointed in Hipgnosis’ early-July earnings report, it would appear that the company collects royalties from at least 15,190 tracks presently.